seanox/aspect-js/README.md

 Applications remain composed of HTML, CSS and JavaScript resources that are loaded, connected and managed by the runtime.
-Native browser technologies are extended with declarative application concepts such as expression language, component composition, view-model binding, routing and reactive rendering without requiring compilation.
+Native browser technologies are extended with declarative application concepts such as expression language, component composition, view-module binding, routing and reactive rendering without requiring compilation.

-The programming model applies established enterprise UI concepts such as declarative views, expression language, component composition and view-model binding directly in the browser while preserving HTML as the primary view language and JavaScript as the application language.
+The programming model applies established enterprise UI concepts such as declarative views, expression language, component composition and view-module binding directly in the browser while preserving HTML as the primary view language and JavaScript as the application language.